neilbrown/edlib/README.md

 rendering is required.
 This should make implementing documents with non-trivial structures a lot easier.

-edlib is designed to have well defined abstractions that can be exported to various languages for them to manipulate.
-They include primarily commands, panes and marks, and also attributes, documents, displays, events, and keymaps.
+Edlib is designed to have well defined abstractions that can be exported to various languages for them to manipulate.
+They include primarily commands, panes, and marks, and also attributes, documents, displays, events, and keymaps.

 Commands
 --------